Michael Dobson (actor)

-Michael Dobson (born August 12, 1966) is a British-Canadian voice actor and voice director, who works for various studios in British Columbia, Canada.
+Michael Richard Dobson (born August 12, 1966) is a British-Canadian voice actor and voice director, who works for various studios in British Columbia, Canada.
 He voiced Starscream in the Transformers Unicron Trilogy (Armada, Energon, and Cybertron), Supreme Kai and Nappa in the Ocean dub of Dragon Ball Z, Cobra Commander in G.I.
 Joe: Spy Troops and G.I.
 Joe: Valor vs. Venom, Blob in X-Men: Evolution, Leonardo in Ninja Turtles: The Next Mutation, Big Ears in Make Way for Noddy, Bulk Biceps in My Little Pony: Friendship Is Magic, Bull Dog in Krypto the Superdog, Pythor in Ninjago, and Will Nekton and Captain Hammerhead in The Deep.

 Early and personal life

 Dobson was born on August 12, 1966, in Kingston upon Thames, London.
 He lived in both England and Canada throughout his childhood, and obtained Canadian citizenship in 1992.
 His younger brothers Paul Dobson and Brian Dobson are also voice actors.

 He owns a voice recording studio Makena Sound Ltd. in South Surrey, British Columbia.